thefinnlab/psyanim-2/docs/getting_started.md

 You should now see the following files created under ./experiments/helloPsyanim:

-- `ExperimentDefinition.js`
+- `EmptyScene.js`
 - `index.html`
 - `index.js`

 You should also see a webpack config automatically generated for your experiment and package.json updated with a couple commands for building with webpack.

-At this stage, we have an experiment with no scenes.
-Let's add a scene.
+At this stage, we have an experiment with just one empty scene.
+Let's add another scene.

 **c.
 Back in the terminal, run the following command to create a scene named 'MyFirstScene':**